medinaalonso/DataGran/README.md

 ```bash
 sh run_docker.sh
 ```
-The sh file executes the services in the docker-compose.yml file , it includes a container for the Flask app and another for a MongoDB.
+The sh file executes the services in the docker-compose.yml file , it includes a container for the Flask app and another for MongoDB.

 ## Installation with Dockerfile